Principles of Computer Programming I

 - Use a compiler to check program diagnostics and correct syntax errors.

-- Deliver electronic files using electronic mail or magnetic disk storage.
+- Deliver electronic files using online or magnetic disk storage.

-Apply the basic constructs and operations of the Java programming language to build working programs.
+Apply the basic contructs and operations of a programming language to build working programs.

 - Create a logic plan to map design of a software solution.

-- Read and interpret algorithms represented in pseudocode or flowchart form.
+- Read and interpret algorithms represented in pseudocode.

-- Interpret requirements and specifications for a software problem to initiate accurate design of a computer program.
+- Interpret requirements and specifications for a software problem to initiate accurate desing of a computer program.

 - Construct program code to implement program design specifications.

-- Define the history and attributes of the Java programming language and its relationship to other programming languages.
+- Define the history and attributes of the chosen programming language and its relationship to other programming languages.

-- Describe the basic program format and structure of a java program.
+- Describe the basic program format and structure of a program.

 - Perform basic user input/output using simple dialog boxes.

-- Define the basic Java data types and variations in each data type family.
+- Define basic data types and variations in each data type family.

 - Define issues with numerical data type conversions.

-- Define and utilize the Java boolean data type for logical operations.
+- Define and utilize the Boolean data type for logical operations.

-- Describe Java relational operators and use them to construct logical expressions.
+- Describe relational operators and use them to construct logical expressions.

-- Describe Java logical operators (AND, OR, NOT) including their truth tables.
+- Describe logical operators (AND, OR, NOT) including their truth tables

-- Apply Java logical operators to construct compound logical expressions.
+- Apply logical operators to construct compound logical expressions.

-- Build selection statements with appropriate Java if/else/switch constructs.
+- Build selection statements with appropriate if/else/switch programming constructs.

 - Define the most appropriate use of while, do/while, and for loops.

-- Apply Java arrays for storing a variety of data and objects.
+- Apply arrays for storing a variety of data and objects.

-- Design and implement programming solutions involving Java graphical user interface classes with labels, text boxes, and buttons.
+- Desing and implement programming solutions involving graphical user interface classes with labels, sliders, text boxes, text areas, and buttons.

 - Design and implement programming solutions involving selection graphical user interface classes including drop-down lists, check boxes, and radio buttons.